jennybc/happy-git-with-r/01_overview.Rmd

 ## What is the payoff?

 If someone needs to see your work or if you want them to try out your code, they can easily get it from GitHub.
-If they use Git, then can clone or fork your repository.
+If they use Git, they can clone or fork your repository.
 If they don't use Git, they can still browse your project on GitHub like a normal website and even grab everything by downloading a zip archive.

 If you need to collaborate on data analysis or code development, then all involved should use Git.
 Use GitHub as your clearinghouse: individuals work independently, then send work back to GitHub for reconciliation and transmission to the rest of the team.